-A request to rezone from RS10 to SP-R zoning on property located at 1822 River Drive, approximately 540 feet northeast of Doak Avenue, (0.49 acres), to permit two residential units, requested by Dale & Associates, Inc., applicant; W. P. Stevenson, owner.
+A request to rezone from Single-Family Residential (RS10) to Specific Plan- Residential (SP-R) zoning on property located at 1822 River Drive, approximately 540 feet northeast of Doak Avenue, (0.49 acres).

-Staff Recommendation: Defer to the November 10, 2016, Planning Commission meeting.
+Staff recommends deferral to the November 10, 2016, Planning Commission meeting at the request of the applicant.